News Release 22-019

-The U.S. International Trade Commission (USITC) today determined that revoking the existing antidumping duty order on imports of ferrovanadium from South Korea would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+The U.S. International Trade Commission (USITC) today determined that revoking the existing countervailing duty order and antidumping duty orders on imports of finished carbon steel flanges from India, Italy, and Spain would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.

-As a result of the Commission’s affirmative determination, the existing order on imports of this product from South Korea will remain in place.
+As a result of the Commission’s affirmative determinations, the existing orders on imports of this product from India, Italy, and Spain will remain in place.

 Chairman David S. Johanson and Commissioners Rhonda K. Schmidtlein, Jason E. Kearns, Randolph J. Stayin, and Amy A. Karpel voted in the affirmative.